MakeResume

 Table of contents

-• Top 15 best fonts for a resume
+• Top 15 resume fonts compared

-• What resume fonts to avoid
+• Resume fonts you should avoid

-What's the best font for a resume?
+The best font choices for a professional resume

 • Arial